agustinustheo/ansible-fabric-starter/README.md

-# Ansible fabric starter by Altoros
+# Ansible Fabric Starter
-This project contains playbooks and roles for deployment of Hyperledger fabric project on multiple instances.
+This project contains playbooks and roles for deployment of Hyperledger Fabric project on multiple instances.

-Everything is running inside docker-containers, and managed by docker-compose.
+Everything is running inside docker-containers, and managed by `docker-compose`.
 Assumed that 1 physical (or virtual) host will serve one organisation, so **only multi-host deployment is supported** by this tool.

 ## Quick overview:
 * Hyperledger Fabric v2.2.2